isomerpages/ura-mbsc2021/pages/faq.md

 In view of the ongoing COVID-19 global pandemic, there will be no fireworks display at Marina Bay on 31 December 2020 to prevent crowds from gathering in the precinct.
 Instead, the Shine A Light display will symbolise a guiding beacon into the New Year.

-#### What are the programmes for Marina Bay Singapore Countdown 2021?
+#### Will there be any programmes for Marina Bay Singapore Countdown 2021?

 As part of Marina Bay Singapore Countdown 2021, the public can expect to view Shine A Light, the light display at The Promontory from 1 to 31 December 2020, and Share the Moment video mapping projection shows on the facades of The Fullerton Hotel Singapore, ArtScience Museum and the Merlion from 25 to 31 December 2020.